nawshad/DI/conventions.md

 strictly use Typing for that class.
   - All the sub-classes will inherit the basic functions from the base class but do specific stuffs as needed.
+  - Use debug_decorator when needed, by default we use it in overridden methods in sub-classes.

 ### Naming Conventions:
 - Class names will be CapsLocked